Guo Ziyi — Contributive Marshal of Recovery of the Realm

 Many cities of Tang that the rebel army had attacked in the first round fell into the rebel army's control since their governors either surrendered or escaped.

 Under those circumstances, Guo Ziyi was summoned back to fight against the rebellions.

 Tri-coloured Glazed Pottery Horse (Tang San Cai) of the Tang Dynasty — Asian Art Museum of San Francisco (Photo by Dongmaiying)

->

-> Later, Guo Ziyi was promoted as the chief commander of the Tang Empire’s main force, because of his remarkable achievements.
+Later, Guo Ziyi was promoted to the chief commander of the Tang Empire's main force because of his remarkable achievements.

->

-> After eight years of intense fights, the An-Shi Rebellion (755 — 763) that took away around 35 million lives was finally defeated.
+After eight years of intense fights, the An-Shi Rebellion (755 — 763), which took away around 35 million lives, was finally defeated.

->

-> According to the emperor, Guo Ziyi recovered and saved the whole kingdom.
+According to the emperor, Guo Ziyi recovered and saved the whole kingdom.